-Consideration should be given for the WAB to provide specifically for international agreements to which the UK is a party as a result of or relevant to its membership of the EU.
+Consideration should be given for provision in the WAB specifically for international agreements to which the UK is a party as a result of or relevant to its membership of the EU.

-Under Article 6 it is provided that, subject to certain exceptions, the term "Member State" includes the UK.
+Article 6 provides that subject to certain exceptions the term "Member State" includes the UK.
 The recitals to the WA confirm that the UK is to be subject to EU law - including international agreements during the transition period.

 The UK has obligations concerning the EU's external action.
 During the transition or implementation period the UK is bound by 'the obligations stemming from the international agreements concluded by the Union, or by the Member States acting on its behalf, or by the Union and its Member States acting jointly'(Article 129(1)).
-For its part, the EU 'will notify the other parties to these agreements that during the transition period the United Kingdom is to be treated as a Member State for the purposes of these agreements 'and, if need be, inform other parties of any extension of the transition period (footnotes to Article 129(1) and 132(1).
+For its part, the EU 'will notify the other parties to these agreements that during the transition period the United Kingdom is to be treated as a Member State for the purposes of these agreements' and, if need be, inform other parties of any extension of the transition period (footnotes to Article 129(1) and 132(1).

-We also think it is necessary for the Government to detail: -
+We also think it is necessary for the European Commission to detail: how this notification process will work.